connectedbydata/connectedbydata.org/_events/2025-01-15-community-of-practice.md

 > 📹 Presentation by Emily Rempel [(on YouTube, 17mins)](https://youtu.be/9MO7orMXnjA)

-You can [read more about the community of practice](https://connectedbydata.org/projects/2024-community-of-practice), and our[ first,](https://connectedbydata.org/events/2024-07-18-community-of-practice) [second](https://connectedbydata.org/events/2024-10-03-community-of-practice) and [third meetings](https://connectedbydata.org/events/2024-12-11-community-of-practice) elsewhere on our website.
+You can [read more about the community of practice](https://connectedbydata.org/projects/2024-community-of-practice), including details of previous and future meetings, elsewhere on our website.

 > To keep informed about this work and receive meetings invitations and details please [sign up to our mailing list](https://connectedbydata.us21.list-manage.com/subscribe?u=7c03d6a429375c9cc2eef194f&id=3c200de804).